-When you start Cloud Shell, it provisions an f1-micro Google Compute Engine virtual machine running a Debian-based Linux operating system.
+When you start Cloud Shell, it provisions a g1-small Google Compute Engine virtual machine running a Debian-based Linux operating system.
 Cloud Shell instances are provisioned on a per-user, per-session basis.
 The instance persists while your Cloud Shell session is active and terminates after an hour of inactivity.

 Cloud Shell provides command-line access to the virtual machine instance in a terminal window that opens in the Google Cloud Platform Console.
 You can open multiple shell connections to the same instance.
 The instance persists between sessions.

 The beta version of Cloud Shell code editor is now available for use.
 The built-in code editor is based on Orion.
 You can use the code editor to browse file directories as well as view and edit files, with continued access to the Cloud Shell.
 The code editor is available by default with every Cloud Shell instance.

 You can access the code editor from the toolbar by clicking the pencil icon.

 Cloud Shell provisions 5 GB of free

 $HOME directory on the virtual machine instance.
 This storage is on